FlutterFlow/flutterflow-documentation/docs/resources/ui/pages/page-lifecycle.md

 </div>
 <p></p>

-:::note[Keyboard Shorcuts & Text Fields]
+:::warning[Keyboard Shorcuts & Text Fields]
 When implementing keyboard shortcuts on a page or component with a text field, you may need to ensure the text field ignores those shortcuts.

 For instance, if you have a shortcut assigned to the letter "C" and a user tries to type "C" in the text field, you likely want the input to capture the keypress without triggering the shortcut.